hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 A list of functionalities enabled with this package can be found [here]({{page.root}}/reference/#package-GPU).

-### **Kokkos** package
+### **KOKKOS** package

-The Kokkos package in LAMMPS is implemented to gain performance with portability.
+The KOKKOS package in LAMMPS is implemented to gain performance with portability.
 This will be discussed in more depth in the [next lesson]({{page.root}}{% link _episodes/06-invoking-kokkos.md %}).

 ## How to invoke a package in LAMMPS run?